sveltejs/rfcs/text/ts-typing-props-slots-events.md

 ...
 ```

-You can also leave out props/events/slots in that interface depending on what you actually use in your component.

 ### Summary

 As you can see, there would be several options to achieve the same.
 You can use `ComponentDef` to type all at once, or you can mix and match the other possibilities to only type part of it.
 The drawback is that there is more than one way to achieve the same goal.
-But only having `ComponentDef` would be too much typing overhead of you only want to specifically type parts of the component.
+But only having `ComponentDef` may be too much typing overhead of you only want to specifically type parts of the component.
 In general, props, slots and their types are already inferable quite nicely at this point.
 Only generics and events are where you really would need this.

 ### Implementation hurdles